GeorgeNonis/color-picker-extension/README.md

-A simple Hello World Chrome extension using React.
+A simple Color Picker with palette Chrome Extension build with React!

+Feel Free to use it and as well to pass me your thoughts and comments! georgenonis@gmail.com

 # Getting Started with Create React App